shapeshed/shapeshed.com/content/posts/unix-tr.md

     echo uppercaseme | tr '[:lower:]' '[:upper:]'
     UPPERCASEME

-## How to search for a compliment of a pattern
+## How to search for a complement of a pattern

-To search for a compliment of a pattern use the `-c` option.
-Searching for a compliment means searching for the _inverse_ of the set specified.
+To search for a complement of a pattern use the `-c` option.
+Searching for a complement means searching for the _inverse_ of the set specified.
 In the following example any character that is not ‘a’ is matched and translated to ‘z’.

     echo abcdefghijklmnop | tr -c 'a' 'z' azzzzzzzzzzzzzzzz

-Searching for a compliment pattern can effectively be used to pull out patterns from text.
+Searching for a complement pattern can effectively be used to pull out patterns from text.
 In the following example the `-c` option is combined with the `-d` delete option to extract a phone number.

     echo 'Phone: 01234 567890' | tr -cd '[:digit:]'
     01234567890